+b) that Recommendation ITU-R BS.1114 recommends digital sound broadcasting systems for operation in the frequency range 30 MHz-3 000 MHz;

+c) that Recommendation ITU-R BS.1660 recommends planning parameters for terrestrial digital sound broadcasting systems in the VHF band;

+d) that the Geneva 1984 Regional Agreement foresees the possible introduction of digital sound broadcasting;

-b) that digital sound broadcasting technology may enable significant improvements in audio quality in the MF band;
+e) that digital sound broadcasting technology may enable significant improvements in audio quality;

-c) that the Regional Agreement for the MF Broadcast Service in Region 2, Rio de Janeiro, 1981 (RJ81), does not address the introduction of digital modulation in the MF band,
+f) that Regional Agreements for the sound broadcasting service below 174 MHz do not fully address the introduction of digital modulation in the bands assigned to broadcasting service,

 noting

-a) that studies should be conducted to determine the compatibility of digital sound broadcasting systems with the technical characteristics of the RJ81 Agreement,
+a) that studies should be conducted to determine the compatibility of digital sound broadcasting systems with the technical characteristics of the RJ81 Agreement;

+b) that studies should be conducted to determine the compatibility of digital sound broadcasting systems with the technical characteristics of the GE84 Regional Agreement;

+c) the results of above studies may be used by administrations in their multi-lateral negotiations,

 decides that the following Question should be studied

-1 What are the necessary technical conditions which would allow the introduction of digitally modulated emissions in the RJ81 Agreement?
+1 What are the necessary technical conditions which would allow the introduction of digitally modulated emissions in the bands assigned to sound broadcasting service below 174 MHz while maintaining the provisions of the relevant Regional Agreements?

 further decides

-1 that the results of the above studies should be addressed to:
+1 that the results of the above studies should be included in Report(s) and/or Recommendation(s);

-– prepare (a) new Recommendation(s);

-– prepare (a) new Report(s);

-2 that the above studies should be completed by 2023.
+2 that the above studies should be completed by 2031.

 Category: S2